Preventive Dentistry – Manahawkin, NJ

 Keeping your teeth free of decay, and your gums liberated from disease is only possible with a foundation of consistent oral care at home and professional supervision by a highly trained dentist who is dedicated to excellence in dentistry, a highly trained hygienist, and staff of RDA's who work with and alongside Dr. Young with dedication toward each patients oral health.
 As a dentist in Manahawkin, Dr. Young and his team are serving the community with cutting edge dentistry and individualized treatment plans for periodontal disease, and they want to help you and your children too.

 These exams have helped many patients preserve their teeth and enjoy good oral health over the years, in addition to letting us diagnose developing cysts and cases of cancer early.
-If you would like to schedule an appointment with Dr. Young, contact our office today!
+If you would like to schedule an appointment with Dr. Young, contact our dental office today!